weaveworks/weave/site/ipam.md

 # Automatic IP Address Management

-Weave can automatically assign unique IP addresses to each container across the network.
-To make this work, weave must be told on startup what range of addresses to allocate from, for example:
+By default, weave automatically assigns unique IP addresses to each container across the network.
+To make this work, weave must know on startup what range of addresses to allocate from - if you don't specify a range then it will use 10.128.0.0/9, but you can choose your own range, for example:

     host1# weave launch -iprange 10.2.0.0/16